nrfconnect/sdk-nrf/applications/nrf_desktop/README.rst

 5. Select the new sensor
 ------------------------

-After all the previous steps are done, the new sensor can be used by the application.
+The application can now use the new sensor.
 Edit the application configuration files for your board to enable it.
 See :ref:`nrf_desktop_board_configuration` for details.

-At this point, you can start using the new sensor by completing the following steps:
+To start using the new sensor, complete the following steps:

 1. Enable all dependencies required by the driver (for example, bus driver).
 #.
 Enable the new sensor driver.